forestgrape/coronavirus/index.md

 ### distribution of infected cells and viral load

-This is consistent with the viral loads observed in different parts of the body:
+The viral loads observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
 * The only location where all patients had viral Sars-Cov-1 loads is the lungs [Farcas et al](#farcas).
 * For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (broncho-alveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
 The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome. <br>
 Remark: Mers-Cov has a different cell entry receptor (DPP4).
 However the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone (extended explanation in work).
 This is just a piece of evidence in the overall picture.